 Dear Colleague Letter (2011) Provides detailed guidelines for schools on how to respond promptly and effectively to sexual violence against students as required by Title IX.
 Note: OCR withdrew this guidance on 9/22/2017.

-Revised Sexual Harassment Guidance (2001) is the current approved OCR guidance on sexual harassment.
+Revised Sexual Harassment Guidance (2001) Note: OCR rescinded this guidance.

 Know Your Rights summary Note: OCR withdrew this guidance on 9/22/2017.